Program Overview

 • full-time in three academic years

-The individual courses are outlined in the MDiv Program Tracker or, for PCC ministry students, the MDiv with Diploma of the College Program Tracker.
+The individual courses are outlined in the MDiv Program Tracker.

 Learning Outcomes